Navigation: Main | The Fellowship | Men | Elves | The Company | Dwarves | Sauron's Evil Forces | Independent Villains | Other Characters

-- Finger Extinguisher: He extinguishes a flame with his bare hand to show how strong he is.
+- Finger Extinguisher: He extinguishes a flame with his bare hands to show how strong he is.

 - Freudian Trio: With Legolas and Gimli; represents the Ego.

-- The Hero: He has his own hero's journey in the trilogy, separate from Frodo's quest to destroy the ring.
-His duty is unite the Men and lead them to fight against Sauron.
-While he is not the protagonist of the story, he is a more traditional kind of hero and unlike Frodo, Aragorn ends up happier and wiser at the end of his adventure, having married Arwen, united the kingdoms of Men and helped the save the world from Sauron's tyranny.
+- The Hero: He has his own hero's journey in the trilogy, separate from Frodo's quest to destroy the Ring.
+His duty is uniting the race of Men and leading them to fight against Sauron.
+While he is not the protagonist of the story, he is a more traditional kind of hero and unlike Frodo, Aragorn ends up happier and wiser at the end of his adventure, having married Arwen, united the kingdoms of Men, and helped save the world from Sauron's tyranny.

 - Heroic Lineage: He is part of the long line created by both Beren and Lúthien.

-- Heroic Willpower: Enough to even master the Palantír.
+- Heroic Willpower: Enough to resist the One Ring and even master the Palantír.